bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ## Required Artifacts
-* The following lab requires an Oracle Public Cloud account with IDCS & OCI Administrator Access for the whole process of deployment of Essbase19c on OCI without any hassles.
+* The following lab requires an Oracle Public Cloud account with IDCS and OCI Administrator Access for the whole process of deployment of Essbase19c on OCI without any hassles.
 * The estimated time to complete this lab is 45 minutes.

 **Note : Whenever there is a “Name” being assigned for any resource creation in this lab please follow the naming convention as “<Resource_Name>_<FIRST_NAME>” to avoid duplication.

-## Part 1 - Essbase 19C - Basic Topology
+## Part 1 - Essbase 19c - Basic Topology

 ![](./images/image13_1.png "")